venkatkapil24/Te-PIGS-spectroscopy-tutorial/README.md

 # Quantum vibrational spectroscopy using Te PIGS

 Here is a demonstration of the Te PIGS methods [1] on estimating the vibrational spectrum of liquid water at 300 K by machine learning an effective potential that incorporates quantum nuclear effects.
-It comprises two main steps:

 ![A schematic of the PIGS approach](PIGS.png)

+Our approach comprises two steps:

 ## Training